promagen/one/README.md

 USE APIbuild based on APIunit definition create enironment by APIcra scripts

 + APIbuild, runner is executing APIcra based on APIunit definition
+  + is using scripts to execute commands by ProMaGen library
+  + based on
+    + python
+    + fastapi openapi
+    + generated sdk
+    + documentation
+  + docs

 + APIunit, definition of application and environment
+  + logic to automatisation different servers:
+  + local
+  + dev/test
+  + production

 + APIcra, scripts to create enironment for app
+    + many different standarisated libraries of shell scripts to create/remove environment

-+ promagen is UI for APIBbuild
++ ProMaGen is UI for APIBbuild, based on manual, or for admins, hi leel management
+  + nodejs
+  + python
+  + js

+Now is possible to executing directly scripts from apicra by promagen, but we need runner and definition to say, what the server should do automaticly.

 It's a background for a APicra Runner preparation with own UI